 - To provide greater amenities appealing to young people in their 20s and 30s and young families.

-- To provide multigenerational and accessible amenity and easier means of getting around town aside from automobiles.
+- To provide multigenerational and accessible amenities and easier means of getting around town aside from automobiles.

 - To provide attractive alternate plans and design guidelines to improve the physical environment as it responds to changing circumstances in transportation and local culture.